Star Wars: Shatterpoint is an upcoming tabletop skirmish game from Atomic Mass Games, based on the Star Wars universe.

 Goal of the game

 Like many other modern skirmish games, Star Wars: Shatterpoint is much more about completing objectives than just killing off your opponent’s models.
-To this end, the goal of Shatterpoint is to complete a series of shifting and randomized objectives called Struggles over the course of the game in order to get a higher score than your opponent.
+To this end, the goal of Shatterpoint is to complete a series of shifting and randomized objectives to achieve goals called Struggles over the course of the game in order to win two of those Struggles before your opponent does.
 Combat is still a huge part of the game, but Atomic Mass Games consistently promotes the game as being more about objectives than killing stuff.

 Squads in Star Wars: Shatterpoint